10 Days in Côte Vermeille and the Pyrenees Itinerary

 5th Day: Collioure

-Collioure is only a few kilometres north of the Spanish border.
-Located on the Mediterranean coast of southern France, this small village is around a small port with narrow maze-like cobblestone streets.
-We strolled along the beachfront and tasted delicious cuisine.
+Collioure is just a stone’s throw away from the Spanish border, nestled on the Mediterranean coast of southern France.
+This quaint village is around a small port with charming cobblestone streets that wind through a maze-like layout.
+Our leisurely stroll along the beachfront was complemented by the experience of sampling delicious local cuisine.

 Narrow street in Collioure, France; the Pyrenees itinerary